How often do you get a call from an Employee Benefits Advisor asking to quote your next renewal?

 - I can’t afford to waste time.
 How long will the process take?

-- Don’t all agents do the same thing?
+- Don’t all Employee Benefits Advisors do the same thing?

-- Am I getting a fair price for my insurance?
+- Am I getting a fair price for my group health insurance?

 - Can you just give me a quote?